Original publish date: Wed, Nov 15, 2023:

 Proposal 2

-Instead of allocating a huge slice of the 5G network to replace the satellite system and broadcast live TV channels to the entire world population, a hybrid system might be a better and more cost-effective choice.
+Instead of allocating a huge slice of the 5G network to replace the satellite system and broadcast all the Live TV channels to the whole world, a hybrid system might be a better and ultimately more cost-effective choice.

 It would work as follows: